UPDATE... 2020 HAS BEEN A CHALLENGE, TO SAY THE LEAST!

 I believe that life is a gift to be experienced, treasured and shared.
 I am passionate about giving a voice to the voiceless and extending my gift of love, empathy, and understanding to people and animals alike.

 Growing up in the glorious Rocky Mountains, I was not allowed to watch TV.
 My parents insisted that I use my mind and imagination for entertainment.
-Therefore, I spent hours with my four St. Bernards on many adventures as a pioneer, Native American, outlaw and famous explorer.
-We traversed steep rocky slopes, sparse glacier fields and abandoned silver mines; saving the world.
+I spent hours with my four St. Bernards on many adventures as a pioneer, Native American, outlaw, and famous explorer.
+We traversed steep rocky slopes, sparse glacier fields, and abandoned silver mines; saving the world.

 As I left the safety of my childhood, the cruel realities that faced the animals all over the world sparked my desire to bring about change.
 Writing is one way to accomplish my goals.
 However, I lacked the courage of my convictions of becoming a serious author, until now.

-I wrote the prologue for my 1st book, and after reading it, my family insisted that I follow my pursuits.
-I also have so many other literary interests that I yearn to write about: Our world, science, relationships, music, sports, art, travel and mystery.
+I wrote the introduction for my first novel, and after reading it, my family insisted that I follow my love of writing.
+I have so many other interests that I want to write about: Our world, science, relationships, music, sports, art, travel and mystery.
 My books showcase all of these topics in some form.
 I believe it is important to use writing as a platform to inspire goodness, hope, love, happiness, truth and excitement; especailly now!

 Fort Collins, Colorado